 Arts Scholarships may be in the form of:

-- bursaries to enable individuals to develop their talent, and/or
+- scholarships to enable excellent individuals to develop their talent, and/or

-Eligible costs for bursaries may include some or all of:
+Eligible costs for scholarships may include some or all:

 - relevant tuition fees